riccardo-df/aggTrees/README.md

 summary(results$model)
 ```

 `analyze_aggtree` prints LATEX code in the console.
 To avoid this, set `verbose = FALSE`.
-The code provides a table with GATEs and confidence intervals, and with the average charactestics of units in each leaf.
+The code provides a table with GATEs and confidence intervals, and average charactestics of units in each leaf.
+This way, we obtain a nice and easy-to-read output that we can plug in papers/reports.

-Keep in mind that one should not conclude that covariates not used for splitting are not related to heterogeneity.
-There may exist several ways to form subpopulations
-that differ in the magnitude of their treatment effects, and if two covariates are highly correlated, trees generally split on only one of those covariates A more systematic way to assess how treatment effects relate to the covariates consists of investigating how the average characteristics of the units vary across the leaves of the tree.
-For this, I provide a function that directly produces LATEX code for a nice table.

 ## References